Israeli Data Show School Openings Were a Disaster That Wiped Out Lockdown Gains

 Due to the large number of infections among children, she noted, “the average age of an Israeli with COVID-19 has gone down to between 20 and 39,” while infections in citizens over 65 have held steady.

-“It is certainly not impossible that the second wave started in schools,” she said.
+“It is certainly not impossible that the second wave started in schools,” she said, carefully understating the case.
 “Discipline is at an awful level.
 We know Israelis have terrible discipline, but now, it’s the leadership that is completely inconstant, with one ‘leader’ saying one thing and another the contrary.”